Wander over some of the many bridges crossing the Thames, including famous bridges such as London Bridge, Tower Bridge and Westminster Bridge.

 The walk starts from Westminster tube station

-The current Westminster Bridge was opened in 1862 to replace an earlier bridge which dated from 1750.
+The current Westminster Bridge was opened in 1862 to replace an earlier bridge that dated from 1750.

 There had been a ford at low tide here since Roman times and many historians believe that the Romans used to wade cross the river near this point.
 They think the actual crossing point was on the other side of Westminster Bridge, in front of St Thomas' Hospital.
 In 1909, the remains of a Roman boat were discovered nearby.

 The name, Thames, pre-dates both the Romans and the Celts.
 It was originally spelt Tames but a Dutch map-maker inserted the letter "h" by mistake in the sixteenth century and the error has remained ever since.